This site is work in progress and does not yet describe all available steps.

 </c:archive>

 Note that the information in the manifest is less than what p:archive-manifest produces.
-What exactly happens here depends on the XProc processor used.
+What exactly happens here is implementation-defined and therefore dependent on the XProc processor used.

 Using a manifest